Chenming00/yknCompFin/README.md

 Copyright (c) 2024 Kening Yu (i@cmand.us)

-You are free to:
-- ✅ Copy, share, and modify this work
+- The code is shared for reference and learning purposes only
+- Academic integrity and proper citation are required
+- Commercial use is not permitted
-- ✅ Use this work for personal study and non-commercial purposes
+- The school reserves the right to use this work for educational purposes

 Under the following terms:
 - ✅ Attribution - You must give credit to the original author and source